Subscribe and join our community of curious HR Professionals and Managers.

 Keep in mind; this is a long-term strategy.
 No one expects you to solve high-level issues overnight.
 However, when you set an intention and target specific pain points by incorporating solutions into your Employee Engagement Strategy, you will surely see long-term results.

+The cost of disengaged employees is high.
 If you want to take an active and preventative approach, make your employee value proposition (EVP) a strategic priority for your HR department.

 EVP represents everything of value that an employer provides to its employees—pay, benefits, training, career development opportunities, and so on—and it is then sold and marketed to the potential and current employees.
 The goal is to retain existing employees and attract new talent.